What Is a Software Version Number?

 2. Compatibility Awareness

 Major updates can break compatibility.
-Version numbers help you avoid unexpected issues.

 3. Security and Stability

 Updates often include security patches.
-Staying updated reduces risk.

 4. Clear Communication